-Having considered the entire facts and circumstances and the evidence and materials appearing on record and also considering the nature of employment of the applicant I hold that reinstatement of the applicant as a special budli in the company with back wages applicable to special budli at the rate of 25 per cent from 08.10.2002 till his reinstatement would be just and proper.
+Having considered the entire facts and circumstances and the evidence and materials appearing on record and also considering the nature of employment of the applicant I hold that the relief of reinstatement as special budli worker in the company is not available to the applicant.
+In the circumstances, I find that granting back wages to the applicant as applicable to special budli worker at the rate of 25 per cent from 08.10.2002 till he attained the age of retirement would be just and proper.

-Thus the issues in this case are answered as follows:-
+Thus, the issues in this case are answered as follows:-

-Issue No. 1 - The management is not justified in terminating the service of the applicant Jakir Hossain Purkait by way of refusal of employment with effect from 08.10.2002.
+Issue No. 1 - The management is not justified in terminating the service of the applicant Asgar Ali Gorey by way of refusal of employment with effect from 08.10.2002.

-Issue No. 2 - The date of joining of the applicant is 28.10.1987 as a budli worker and since 18.06.1997 he became a special budli.
+Issue No. 2 - The date of joining of the applicant is 07.09.1988 as a budli worker and since 27.10.1997 he became a special budli.